Picture of Hooper Family Blog

 A Word For Our Younger Generations

 Despite the harsh realities of being African Americans in Mississippi during a time of segregation and discrimination, the Hooper family held steadfast to a resilient and compassionate spirit.
 They never allowed bitterness to infiltrate their household, nor did they impart lessons of hatred to their children.
 Instead, they instilled in them the golden rule of treating others the way they themselves wanted to be treated.
-Above all, they nurtured a robust faith in God, teaching their children to lean on divine wisdom and strength.

 These historical accounts are not only to remind you of the struggles your ancestors faced but also to demonstrate the courage, resilience, and fortitude that fueled their journey.
 Recognizing the sacrifices made by those who came before you is crucial in appreciating the opportunities and freedoms you enjoy today, and it can prevent taking these privileges for granted.
 Stand tall, knowing that you are elevated on the shoulders of your predecessors.